mosrahmani/LS-Front-Challenge/README.md

 **General Description**

-In this project, the applicant is required to create a small web application using modern front-end technologies that includes a list of tourist tours.
-The application must utilize the provided API to retrieve information and implement key features such as filtering, sorting, and searching for each product.
+In this project, you are asked to create a small web application using modern front-end technologies to display a list of tourist tours.
+Your application should use the provided API to retrieve tour information and implement core features such as filtering, sorting, and searching for each tour.

 **Core Features**